LukeGrahamLandry/seesea/README.md

 - [LLVM](https://llvm.org/): A modular and reusable compiler toolchain (also used by clang, rustc, swift, etc).
 - [Cranelift](https://cranelift.dev/): A newer compiler backend toolchain prioritising compilation time over optimization (used by wasmtime and maybe rustc debug builds eventually).
+- Aarch64 ASM: Emitting the assembly myself.
+Very very poor performance compared to real backends.
 - Custom VM: Directly execute my IR.
 Useful for narrowing down whether bugs are in parsing or use of backend apis.
 Performance is not a priority.
-- (WIP) Aarch64 ASM: Emitting the assembly myself.
-Very very poor performance compared to llvm.

 This is my first self-directed foray into writing compilers after reading [Crafting Interpreters](https://craftinginterpreters.com/).
 It's not an optimising compiler, but it's certainly a compiling compiler, and that ought to be enough for anybody.